 - high amounts of lipid in the blood (hyperlipidemia)

-Dog Pancreatitis Symptoms
+Pancreatitis Symptoms with Senior Dogs

-- loss of appetite (anorexia)
+- loss of appetite (anorexia) – estimated 35% of dogs

 - abdominal distention